 There is another common misconception about estate plans.
-New clients often tell us they don’t have an estate plan yet, and are often surprised to learn that they actually do have a plan already in place: their plan will be to distribute their estate according to California’s laws of intestacy, often with maximum court involvement.
-We can draft documents for you that replace the terms of the State’s estate plan with your own.
+New clients often tell us they don’t have an estate plan yet, and are often unpleasantly surprised to learn that the State already has a plan in place for them.
+That is, if people do not create their own plan, then their estate will be distributed according to California’s laws of intestacy, often with maximum court involvement.
+We can draft documents for you that replace the terms of the State’s estate plan with terms that reflect your own wishes.

 What Legal Documents Are Part of an Estate Plan?

 Estate planning can be for an individual or a family, and documents can adapt as your life changes.
 Typically, an estate plan starts with certain foundational documents, which include: